-- a. attempts to raise training to an acceptable standard had been unsatisfactory, - b. if efforts to improve training within a reasonable time were to be effective, they would have to be introduced at once, and - c. if the Federal Government was to consider the findings of the commission with reference to the proposed legislation, the recommendations must be produced immediately $^{\mathbf{31}}$
+a. attempts to raise training to an acceptable standard had been unsatisfactory, b. if efforts to improve training within a reasonable time were to be effective, they would have to be introduced at once, and c. if the Federal Government was to consider the findings of the commission with reference to the proposed legislation, the recommendations must be produced immediately 31 a. entry to training and educational institutions,b. obtain a trade qualification, c. gain an understanding of technical, social and economic processes in order to facilitate mobility and d. facilitate transfer between the systems of general and vocational education $^{\rm 32}$

 Although the commission was uncertain of the way in which the vocational training system was related to the vocational schools, the members were quite clear about the aims and objectives associated with apprentice training.

-Assuming parity between general and vocational education;

 Assuming parity between general and vocational education; the demands of the economy and the needs of society these would be to provide equal opportunity for all to: